-- a) No person may be seated in a competition vehicle during the refuelling process.
-Both driver and navigator must exit the vehicle before refuelling of the vehicle commences. - b) The vehicle's engine must be switched off and must remain switched off until the refuelling process has been completed. - c) Two fire extinguishers shall be placed close at hand on either side of the vehicle during refuelling and are to be manned by the competitors' or service personnel. - d) Each competitor's refuel area shall be equipped with two (2) handheld DCP (Dry Chemical Powder) fire extinguishers with a minimum capacity of 4.5kg powder each.
+- 18.3.1 No person may be seated in a competition vehicle during the refuelling process.
+Both driver and navigator must exit the vehicle before refuelling of the vehicle commences. - 18.3.2 The vehicle's engine must be switched off and must remain switched off until the refuelling process has been completed. - 18.3.3 Two fire extinguishers shall be placed close at hand on either side of the vehicle during refuelling and are to be manned by the competitors' or service personnel. - 18.3.4 Each competitor's refuel area shall be equipped with two (2) handheld DCP (Dry Chemical Powder) fire extinguishers with a minimum capacity of 4.5kg powder each.
 These extinguishers shall be certified for Class A, B and C fires and conform as a minimum to SABS 1910 for the bottle and SANS 1522 for the powder.
 Each handheld extinguisher must be equipped with a pressure gauge to check the pressure of the contents.
-The following information must be visible on each fire extinguisher: - i) Capacity - ii) Type of extinguishant - iii) Weight or volume of the extinguishant - iv) Date the extinguisher must be check which must be no more than one (1) year after either date of filling or the date of the last check or the corresponding expiry date. - e) The use of environmental mats is compulsory at ALL refuel areas, including the Designated Service Points.
-Refer ART 20.1 (d) (ii) - f) The Organisers must appoint a Safety Officer who will observe the refuelling procedure and who must report any infringements of the refuelling regulations observed to the Clerk of the Course for further action.
+The following information must be visible on each fire extinguisher:

+- a) Capacity - b) Type of extinguishant - c) Weight or volume of the extinguishant - d) Date the extinguisher must be check which must be no more than one (1) year after either date of filling or the date of the last check or the corresponding expiry date. - 18.3.5 The use of environmental mats is compulsory at ALL refuel areas, including the Designated Service Points.
+Refer ART 20.1.4 (b). - 18.3.6 The Organisers must appoint a Safety Officer who will observe the refuelling procedure and who must report any infringements of the refuelling regulations observed to the Clerk of the Course for further action.
 The penalty is thirty (30) minutes.
-Refer ART 20.1 (d) (iii) - g) Empty fuel drums must be removed from the refuel area / DSP by the competitors or their service personnel.
-Refer Appendix 3 Fuel Storage & Safety: Article 1.2 of the MSA Environmental Code.
-Failure to comply with this requirement will result in a fine as detailed in ART 20.1 (h) (ii)
+Refer ART 20.1.4 (c). - 18.3.7 Empty fuel drums must be removed from the refuel area / DSP by the competitors or their service personnel.
+Refer Appendix 3 - Fuel Storage & Safety: Article 1.2 of the MSA Environmental Code.
+Failure to comply with this requirement will result in a fine as detailed in ART 20.1.7 (b).